AlexTISYoung/snipar/docs/tutorial.rst

 This should print estimates of the bias of the effect estimates.

-The bias estimates for direct, paternal, maternal, and average parental effects should not be statistically significantly different from zero (with high probability).
+The bias estimates for direct, paternal NTCs, maternal NTCs, and average NTCs should not be statistically significantly different from zero (with high probability).
 Population effects (which are estimated by univariate regression of individuals' phenotypes onto their genotypes -- as in standard GWAS) here are biased estimates of direct effects, since population effects include both direct and indirect parental effects.

 If the imputation has been performed from siblings alone, then the regression onto proband (focal, phenotyped individual), imputed paternal, and imputed maternal becomes